yuyue730/TypescriptAxios/README.md

 ## Features
   * Make `XMLHTTPRequests` from the browser
     * Transform URL (especially all parameters), Request Data (body), headers (normalize `Content-Type` field name and pass the correct field value) into correct form before `XMLHttpRequest` opens and sends data from browser.
+    * Define `AxiosResponse` type and wrap it into `AxiosPromise` type.
+Handle `XMLHTTPRequestResponse` in a `AxiosPromise` for asynchronization purpose.
   * Support the `Promise` API
   * Intercept request and response
   * Transform request and response data